-Distribution: Occurring east of the Cascades crest in Washington; Alaska south to California, east to the central U.S. and eastern Canada.
+Distribution: Occurring east of the Cascades crest in Washington; Alaska to California, east to the Great Plains and Great Lakes region.

-Habitat: Valleys and hillsides at low elevations to forest openings at mid-elevations in the mountains.
+Habitat: Valleys and hillsides at low elevations to forest openings at middle elevations in the mountains.

 Conservation Status: Not of concern

 Shrub 1-2 m. tall, more or less prickly or nearly unarmed, usually with well-developed, straight, slim, infrastipular prickles.